 Warning signs: How to identify potential fraud

-Check the e-mail address
+Check the e-mail address:

-- issue offers of employment in international locations
+- offer job opportunities in international locations

 - make obvious spelling or grammatical errors

 Scammers may also use genuine job ads from reputable companies like Evonik to make their fraudulent offers appear more legitimate.
 To verify the authenticity of any job ad or offer, it is recommended to check the official website of the company, contact their official recruitment team directly or get in contact with Evonik employees through official social media channels.
 Official social media channels are usually verified through a blue checkmark, and thus easily recognizable.

 Evonik does not make job offers without conducting an official interview with you.
 Our hiring process usually includes one or more face-to-face interviews (either on-site or via Microsoft Teams).

 Insisting on urgency ("Please respond within 24 hours") could indicate a scam contact.
 With Evonik, you usually have enough time to think carefully about the offer made to you and/or to ask questions.

 We will never ask you for money or irrelevant/unnecessary personal information: Official job offers from Evonik do not contain any request for, for example, payment of "visa fees", taxes, travel expenses or bank account details.
 In some countries you may be required to provide passport or ID card details, but only if you have successfully completed the application process and received an official offer from Evonik.

 Protect yourself: What you can do

 We recommend the following best safety practices to protect yourself from potential scams: